Vigneswaran-Chandrasekaran/Probabilistic_Neural_Network/README.md

 ##### Probabilistic Neural Network (PNN)
-Python code for Probabilistic Neural Network (PNN), which can be used for classification and pattern-recognition task.
+Python implementation for Probabilistic Neural Network (PNN), which can be used for classification and pattern-recognition task.
 PNN doesn't actually train on dataset instead it classify the test data on the flow, by estimating each class's posterior